Smart Fatigue Risk Management for a Productive Workplace

 Key Components of Fatigue Risk Management

-• Monitoring and Measuring Fatigue
+• Monitoring and assessing fatigue levels

-• Training and Education
+• Training personnel in fatigue awareness and management

-• Reporting and Managing Fatigue-Related Incidents
+• Reporting and addressing fatigue-related issues

 Implementing FRM Programs